EMH333/EMH_Website/content/posts/2025/yamhill-county-express/index.md

 Depending on the FLIRT model selected, battery-electric operation would also be possible.
 Charging stations on the terminus of the route would recharge in-between runs with regenerative breaking reducing battery impact.
 Over time, the entire route could be progressively electrified.

 These train sets also offer excellent accessibility, which would be matched with level-boarding at every station.
-This improves accessibility, while also decreasing the amount of time
+This improves accessibility, while also decreasing the amount of time required for passengers to board and deboard at stations.

 Generally this sort of proposal would not be seen as economically viable.
 However, I think this is counteracted with one typical and one atypical feature of this line.